aej-partners-monaco/partners-vhot-monaco/box/repo/dtu_lab_guide/content/01_exercise_one/index.md

     echo $DT_API_TOKEN
     ```

     > **Note:** For this training, we use an environment variable to supply Monaco with our Dynatrace API token.
-For security reasons, this is not a recommended approach for production environments.
-Consider storing APIs token safely, e.g. as a secret or in a credential vault.
+For production environments, consider storing such API tokens safely, e.g. as a secret or in a credential vault.

     ***We're now ready to see Monaco in action!***